 “From the shop with the picture of the pied bull?” arrkst I, scarce able to believe mine ears, but knowing they’d took a book from there before.

-“No!” cried I. “Such birds croak out other folks’ words. ’Tis very apt.”
+“No!” cried I. “Such birds croak out others’ words. ’Tis very apt.”

 “Then come to Paws’ yard on the morrow,” sayt she.